DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Methodology

 \section{Methodology}

-We now introduce our novel dynamic graph learning framework DyG2Vec, which can achieve downstream task-agnostic representation.
-We first present the SSL pre-training approach with a non-contrastive loss function for dynamic graphs.
-We then introduce the novel window-based downstream training approach.
-Finally, we outline the encoder architecture.
+We now introduce our novel dynamic graph learning framework DyG2Vec.
+We first outline the encoder architecture.
+We then introduce the window-based downstream training approach.
+Finally, we present the SSL approach that can be \textit{optionally} used to pre-train the dynamic graph encoder.